openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``typecheck.bbclass``
 =====================

-The ``typecheck`` class provides support for validating the values of variables set at the configuration level against their defined types.
+The :ref:`typecheck <ref-classes-typecheck>` class provides support for validating the values of variables set at the configuration level against their defined types.
 The OpenEmbedded build system allows you to define the type of a variable using the "type" varflag.
 Here is an example::